4ndrs/PureMPV/README.md

 }
 ````

-An example of this usage can be seen in [pwebm-helper](https://github.com/4ndrs/pwebm-helper), which uses PureMPV's data to encode video segments.
+An example of its usage can be seen in [pwebm-helper](https://github.com/4ndrs/pwebm-helper), which uses PureMPV's data to encode video segments.

 ## Keybindings summary
 |Keybinding|Name|Action|